-By: Ashley Anderson, The Chicago School of Professional Psychology
+By: Kai Ward, The Chicago School of Professional Psychology

 Pedophilia is a form of sexual deviance that is demonized in this country.
 In the justice system, pedophilia is treated as a crime and there is a “once a pedophile always a pedophile” mentality.
 The current system is set up to intervene only after a crime has been committed.
 Typical treatment models that have been researched focus on behavior reduction or suppression (Kramer, 2008).
 Common methods include aversion therapies, arousal reconditioning, chemical castration, and other similar methods that are comparable to treatments used 50 years ago to treat homosexuality, which were largely ineffective.
 There has been some research looking at alternative treatment options such as cognitive behavioral therapy (Aytes, Olsen, Zakrajesk, Murray, & Ireson, 2001).
 This is important because it suggests that behavioral therapies can be effective in decreasing rates of overt sexually deviant behaviors.